JenArmenta/JenArmenta/README.md

 Hi, I’m @JenArmenta!

-I am a techie coach, writer, leader and certified Scrum Master.
+I am a techie empath... writer, editor, leader... certified scrum master and process maven!

 I have completed the Front End Developer Training Program through Skillcrush, where I learned HTML, CSS, Git, GitHub, and Responsive design.
 I also learned the basics of JavaScript and React.

-As a writer and editor, I have over seven years of experience on various projects, including training materials, company handbooks, presentations, articles and web content.
-Three years of that time was spent editing technical audit reports for industrial smelters who were non-native English speakers.
+My gift is my empathy and strong emotional intelligence, as well as my writing, communication, and technical skills.

-I have a passion for helping teams and individuals thrive by creating a safe environment that fosters team growth and collaboration.
+I have 10 years of experience writing and editing.
+Five of these years were writing/editing technical documents, including SOPs, training manuals, reports and software documentation.

 More about me...
-I am mom, wife, empath, and geek.
+I am mom, wife, and geek.
 I love table-top role playing games, beer flights, goth music and darkwave.

 You can reach me at jenarmenta@gmail.com.